Media

 Tips:

-- Traditional Media: All forms of communication used before the internet age.
-Examples include:
+- Traditional media are all forms of communication used before the internet age.

-- Digital Media: Any type of media that relies on electronic or digital technology to reach an audience.
-Examples include:
+- Digital media is any type of media that relies on electronic or digital technology to reach an audience.

-- Earned – free or organic media earned through online word of mouth such as ‘viral’ trends, mentions, shares, reviews, or recommendations.
+- Earned – free or organic media earned through media releases, pitches to media or word of mouth such as ‘viral’ trends, mentions, shares, reviews, or recommendations.

-- Owned – digital assets and channels you control and manage such as websites, and social media platforms.
+- Owned – digital assets and channels you control and manage such as websites, and social media accounts.

-- Paid – promotional channels that you pay to use, including traditional and digital media.
+- Paid – promotional channels you pay to use, including advertising placed in traditional and digital media.

 Investing in paid media can amplify your event’s reach, especially if you want guaranteed visibility in larger or competitive publications.